maruos/maruos/docs/devices/marlin.md

 6. Tap the Maru update zip you pushed earlier (you may need to scroll down)

+7. Make sure `Zip signature verification` is unselected to avoid checking signature

-7. Swipe right to confirm flash of Maru
+8. Swipe right to confirm flash of Maru

-8. Hit back till you are at the main screen, then `Wipe`
+9. Hit back till you are at the main screen, then `Wipe`

-9. Swipe right to Factory Reset (this will still keep your back-ups on your sdcard)
+10. Swipe right to Factory Reset (this will still keep your back-ups on your sdcard)

-10. Tap `Reboot System`
+11. Tap `Reboot System`

 ::: warning Note
 You may be asked to install SuperSU to root your device.
 If you know what